Overcoming the Legal Challenges of a Blended Family

 Custody

 Contact the Family Law Group at Hunter Law and its team of skilled Attorneys.
-Hunter Law can handle any Florida custody agreement, to the satisfaction of all parties.
+Hunter Law can handle any Florida custody agreement to the satisfaction of all parties.
 Call (813) 287-2227

 Visitation is the right of every parent after a divorce.
 It is a good idea to establish a cordial and respectful relationship with everyone involved.
-Remember, children are what is important, not whether you get along with an ex-spouse.
+Remember, children are what matter, not whether you get along with an ex-spouse.
 If everyone works together for the child, future conflicts can be avoided.

 Blended parents want their family to succeed; however, they cannot ignore the rights of the original parent.